amontaywelch/Connecticut_Real_Estate_Analysis/README.md

-# 25 Years of CT Real Estate: Timing, Risk, and Town-Level Strategy
+# 25 Years of CT Real Estate: Timing The Market, Managing Risk, and Identifying Top Towns

 ## Table of Contents
 - [Project Overview](#project-overview)